grodansparadis/vscp-doc-spec/class2.protocol.md

  The response is a packet with class/type pairs.
 One frame can hold a maximum of 256 pairs.
 If more is needed send multiple frames.
 Type can be set to zero to indicate ALL types of that class.

- A node that is interested in everything just send a [CLASS2.PROTOCOL, Type=41 (Get event interest response)](./class2.protocol.md#type41) with no data if asked to provide that information.
+ A node that is interested in everything just send a [CLASS2.PROTOCOL, Type=41 (Get event interest response)](./class2.protocol.md#type41) with no data if asked to provide this information.

 ----

 [filename](./bottom_copyright.md ':include')